YuzhongHuang/Bubblepops/README.txt

 How to play Bubblepop!

-1. Open file in Sublime (preferably)
+1. Run hw5.py in python
-2. Press “Ctrl+B” to open game once Sublime is open
 3. Click the play button to play game
 4. Move the mouse around to aim the shooter
 5. Click the left mouse button to fire the bubble